Codeception/codeception.github.com/_posts/2014-02-18-codeception-2.0-alpha.markdown

 ## Codeception: Not Alone

-The second BUG of Codeception was that the complete lonliness of guys (or we should say actors from now).
+The second BUG of Codeception was that the complete loneliness of guys (or should we say actors now).
 You know, it is so sad to see that there is only `$I` in the test, forever alone, like on a desert island, or in space...
 But in 2.0 you can invite some friends into your tests.
 Let's say...

 ```php
 <?php